vikky225/AUSPOST/README.md

 A postcode service to show the rest api architecture within Australia postcode data.

-This is a sample Java (Jdk 11) / Maven / Spring Boot Reactive Webflux (Spring 5) application with shared redis and Docker (for redis, pgadmin, postgresql) along with Spring Reactive Security
+This is a sample Java (Jdk 11) / Maven / Spring Boot Reactive Stream (Webflux) (Spring 5) application with shared redis and Docker (for redis, pgadmin, postgresql) along with Spring Reactive Security

 ABOUT THE SERVICE